Overview

 and expenses which shall be incurred by the client.
 Clients may incur certain charges

-imposed by custodians, brokers, third party investment firms and other third parties such
+imposed by custodians, brokers, third party investment firms and other third parties such as

-portion of these commissions, fees, and costs.
+commissions, fees, and costs.

 Item 12 further describes the factors that CCIA considers in selecting or recommending